Education in the Dominican Republic: Sex education

 Authorities in the Dominican Republic planned to instill a comprehensive sex education program in schools' curriculum, but it was not approved by the National Education Board.
 A study on sex education in developing countries noted that when developing resources for sex education, the context of the country and the local areas, such as literacy rates and school attendance, needs to be taken into consideration to ensure the effectiveness of the program.
-From a study looking at sexual health of men in the Dominican Republic, 14% of males surveyed were found to have HIV antibodies.
+From a study looking at sexual health of men who have sex with men in the Dominican Republic, 14% of males surveyed were found to have HIV antibodies.
 Female sex workers are also at an increased risk of STI infections.
 Kerrigan identifies that there is a need for the development of educational resources regarding sex education in order to decrease the prevalence of STIs.
 In a separate study in the Dominican Republic, those who received sex education were 1.72 times more likely to report having high HIV/AIDS knowledge.
 Additionally, those who received sex education were also 2.52 times more likely to use condoms during sex.
 A study on sex education in developing countries noted that when developing resources for sex education, the context of the country and the local areas, such as literacy rates and school attendance, needs to be taken into consideration to ensure the effectiveness of the program.